filipeom/filipeom.github.io/_posts/2023-10-06-static-analysis-lab.md

 This phased analysis is especially useful when continuously analysing big projects with multiple files.

-This exercise focuses on the program `proj01.c`, provided within the lab's files in the `lab-sa/exercise02` directory.
-The exercise has three objectives:
+In this exercise, you'll work with two programs: `proj01.c` and `proj02.c`, which are provided in the `lab-sa/exercise02` directory.
+The exercise encompasses four main objectives:

 1. Analyse the `proj01.c` program using Infer and clang-analyzer.
 2. Manually identify all bugs in the program and report them in a YAML file.
 3. Correct the bugs and use Infer or clang-analyzer to verify that there are no remaining warnings.
+4. Repeat the entire process, including steps 1 to 3, for the `proj02.c` program.

 To accomplish these goals, follow these steps: